 We are loving apple recipes right now!
 If you have leftover apples try making our easy cinnamon apple bread or these delicious apple cinnamon muffins.

 Can you think of anything cozier and fall-like than Apple Crisp?
-The answer is, unequivocally, no!
-We know there are Apple Crisp recipes aplenty, but this one might take the cake, errr, crisp!
+We know there are apple crisp recipes aplenty, but this one might take the cake, errr, crisp!

 This easy apple crisp recipe is a classic crisp recipe that is foolproof and delicious!
 We understand that not everyone knows how to make the perfect apple crisp, so in this post, we’ll give you the nitty-gritty.